gauravtayade11/nextsight/README.md

 ### Helm Installation

-Deploy NexOps to your Kubernetes cluster using Helm:
+Deploy NextSight AI to your Kubernetes cluster using Helm:

 ```bash
 # Add the repository (when published)